Jump to content

 3 points

-Happy, Healthy New Year MMXX wishes.
+12. Happy, Healthy New Year MMXX wishes.
 With a spanking new decade before us, I hope more people will decide they have had enough of Nicotine addiction and choose Freedom.
 I also hope that all quitters will build on their resolve to live nicotine free.
 If you are contemplating a quit, the resources below, the informative threads on the site and the gracious support from the QTrain community can help you build a forever quit.
 I'd like to start out with the short film of Nuggets, a profound and poignant film about addiction. and follow with our friend, Joel Spitzer's, Can You Spare An Hour And A Half To Help Save Your Life Joel's Daily Quitting Lesson Guide A few QTrain threads; 10 Ways To Effectively Use This Forum How Nicotine Works and tips and tricks that got us through the first days First Week, Nicotine Free Happy New Year MMXX, QTrain !
-Toast and Drink Deep from The Bottomless Cup of NOPE (Not One Puff Ever) S2 points
+Toast and Drink Deep from The Bottomless Cup of NOPE (Not One Puff Ever) S

 2 points

-Thanks everyone, reading your responses helped me reflect and reframe the good memories I mentioned in my initial post...
+14. Thanks everyone, reading your responses helped me reflect and reframe the good memories I mentioned in my initial post...
 I realised I've been unfairly differentiating my initial cigarettes (which I had fond memories of) to the final ones (the ones I hated)... when in fact they are the same, just at different stages of addiction (experimentation vs. full addiction).
 Once I started to accept them as being the same, I'm now able to reframe the initially romanticised beginners stage of smoking in a more negative light - i.e. instead of seeing it as a time of freedom & experimenting, what I see now is my naive younger self falling into a trap.
 A mistake.
 Something undesirable.
-I believe this sets me up for a stronger quit - so thank you everyone2 points
+I believe this sets me up for a stronger quit - so thank you everyone

-For what its worth, my thoughts would go something like this...1.
+15. For what its worth, my thoughts would go something like this...1.
 You remember the experience not the act.
 2. You were aware of the hand to mouth, and sucking in the air with the gunk into your lungs.
-You were not romancing the cigarette because at that stage you were not in love with the addictive substance,, you were definitely romancing the first moment when you experimented like the realization you had some sense of control over your life, little did you know that the moment the gunk entered your blood stream, that all the moments after was the monster calling you back as you said in the hope of finding that raw experience again and again, How do I know this! because it happened to me when my belief was the wrong way round.2 points
+You were not romancing the cigarette because at that stage you were not in love with the addictive substance,, you were definitely romancing the first moment when you experimented like the realization you had some sense of control over your life, little did you know that the moment the gunk entered your blood stream, that all the moments after was the monster calling you back as you said in the hope of finding that raw experience again and again, How do I know this! because it happened to me when my belief was the wrong way round.

-Interesting post, Rick.
+16. Interesting post, Rick.
 I started smoking my freshman year in college and immediately thought about that when you talked about being young, listening to music, experimenting with cigarettes, etc. That was me "experimenting" with cigarettes (and other things) in college.
 I guess I felt cool then.
 Still, even at that age, I could feel negatives.
 I used to run cross country in high school and played a lot of basketball too.
 It didn't take long before I didn't have the energy or lung capacity to run or play basketball much anymore.
 I think I even knew that first year of smoking that I needed to stop but it was amazing how quickly the addiction, physical and mental, was taking over.
 Looking back, I realize how quickly that addiction took hold of me and I regret ever lighting up.
 Smoking is all about feeding an addiction.
 There are all kinds of lies we tell ourselves as smokers but that is all smoking is.
 A horrible and deadly addiction.
 There is nothing good that comes out of lighting up.
 It took me a while to realize that but when I did, quitting became much more worthwhile and doable.
-Believe me, you are missing nothing positive by quitting smoking.2 points
+Believe me, you are missing nothing positive by quitting smoking.

 1 point